malfell/rosediem/plans.md

 ## Initial Functionality
 - [ ] Index Page
+- [ ] SQL Database
+- [ ] Registration Form
+- [ ] Login Form
+- [ ] User Profiles
+    - [ ] User Passwords and Authentication
+    - [ ] User Profile Page
+    - [ ] Users can add a profile picture
+    - [ ] Users can write/edit their profile bio?
+- [ ] Admin Profiles
+- [ ] Character Profiles (these will be attached to the user's profile page)
+    - [ ] GET Users can view their character profiles (or other people's character profiles)
+    - [ ] POST Users can create a new character profile
+    - [ ] POST/PUT Users can upload images/references to their character profile
+    - [ ] PUT Users can write/edit their characters' bios
+    - [ ] DELETE Users can delete their character profiles
 - [ ] Rules Page
+* A simple page for the event rules)
 - [ ] Attack Categorization Page
+* This will show the sizes/types of art--like what we'll consider the difference between a bust, halfbody, and fullbody so people can categorize their art correctly)
 - [ ] Point Calculator Page
+* This page will let people fill out a form with all of their art attack information, and then there will be functions to add up their total points.
+The end goal (probably much later) is to make a page where user's can submit their attacks directly, and the attack will end up on the recipient's profile page, but we aren't focused on this functionality quite yet.
+We're focusing on images being sent in a Discord server first, and then we'll get there.
 - [ ] Random Team Member Page
+* This page will let user's click a button and receive a random team member's profile according to whichever team's button they clicked.
+* Eventually, there could be the option to get a random team member's profile depending on what types of character's the person has?

 ## Requirements
 ### General Requirements